 My fondness for cabbage salads is well-documented on the blog, and this unique Moroccan Cabbage Slaw with Carrots, Cumin, Lemon and Mint is my latest cabbage slaw favorite.
 The cumin combined with carrots gives this slaw the Moroccan twist, and when my nephew Jake and I tried the recipe we added the chopped mint, which really made the flavors pop in the salad.
 I'm a big fan of green onions as well, so we also used a generous amount of those.
 Mint makes this a summertime slaw recipe, and for a Meatless Monday Meal I'd love this salad combined with some lovely Grilled Vegetables from the garden!

 Not only is cabbage crunchy and delicious, but it's a cruciferous vegetable, which makes it a nutritional powerhouse for a Meatless Monday menu option.
-(You can find more meatless recipes by using the label Meatless Monday or checking Vegetarian Recipes in the recipe index, and I'm also doing a meatless slow cooker recipe each Monday on Slow Cooker from Scratch.
+(You can find more meatless recipes by using the label Meatless Monday or checking Vegetarian Recipes in the recipe index.
 For more Meatless Monday ideas from other bloggers, check Meatless Monday at BlogHer, where I write a weekly post spotlighting one of the fabulous meatless recipe ideas I find around the web.)

 Whisk together the mayo, lemon juice, ground cumin, and sweetener of your choice to make the dressing.

 Stir together the cabbage, carrots, and green onions and then combine with enough dressing to moisten all the salad ingredients.